Adettoun/Pyspark-Data-warehousing/README.md

-# Pyspark-Data-warehouse and Predictibe modeling
+# Pyspark Data-warehouse and Predictive modeling

 ### Overview
-This GitHub repository contains code and documentation for a comprehensive data analysis and predictive modeling project.
+This GitHub repository contains code and documentation for a building a data warehouse using pyspark sql, a comprehensive data analysis, and predictive modeling.
 The project covers a wide range of tasks, including data preprocessing, exploratory data analysis (EDA), segmentation analysis, and classification analysis.
 Additionally, it includes a predictive modeling component using linear regression.

 ### Table of Contents
 1. [Introduction](#introduction)